 Sustainable’s CAPE’s Farmer-in-the-School Program incorporates gardening and healthy eating directly into the school curriculum and children’s lives.
-Piloted in Truro Elementary School, the Farmer-in-the-School program now operates in seven elementary schools on Cape Cod from Brewster to Provincetown.
+Piloted in Truro Elementary School, the Farmer-in-the-School program now operates in three elementary schools from Wellfleet to Provincetown.

 - Farmer-in-the-School – Our farmer visits classrooms year-round to provide fun, hands-on instruction in gardening

 - School garden – Children engage directly in producing food

 - School cafeteria – Food grown in the school garden is incorporated in nutritious lunchtime meals or snacks

 - Academic curriculum – Lessons incorporate gardening into each teacher’s curriculum

 - State Health & Wellness Curriculum & School Nurse – We link the garden to education on the importance of healthful foods to our body, community and environment

-In addition, the Farm-to-School program links children to farmer’s markets through spring and fall field trips, and Fresh Kid Awards – gift certificates donated to each student and redeemable at the Truro Educational Farmers’ Market.
+In addition, the Farm-to-School program links children to farmer’s markets through spring and fall field trips, and Fresh Kid Awards – gift certificates donated to each student and redeemable at the Truro, Provincetown & Wellfleet Farmers Markets.
 These certificates not only enable each child to purchase healthy food for their family at a local farmers’ market at no cost, but double as education about the benefits and incentives available to low-income families at farmer’s markets.